-Three business network events brought together local businesses.
-The most recent event in June 2023 hosted over 90 businesses from across the rohe.
+Three business networking events brought together local businesses.
+The most recent event in June 2023 hosted over 90 businesses from across the district.

-We established the Rural Economic Advisory Panel to work in partnership with the Economic and Community Led development team, to support and improve economic and community outcomes for the rural communities.
+We established the Rural Economic Advisory Panel to work in partnership with the Economic and Community Led Development team, to support and improve economic and community outcomes for the rural communities.